 - The first is that you will have to spend time and money on the repairing and maintenance of the container.

 - When you are not shipping, you will have to find a place to keep or store the container.

 - One more drawback is that you will have to file mandatory documents with the carrier to prove that the container is sea and cargo worthy.

 Like any other thing, Shipper Owned Container (SOC) has its own advantages and drawbacks.
-If you regularly do international trade and with remote suppliers, then the use of SOC could prove very beneficial.
+If you regularly make international trade and with remote suppliers, then the use of SOC could prove very beneficial.
 On the other hand, if you do not do international trade frequently, then it would be better if you use carrier containers.